ucll-programming/course-material/docs/installation/macos/python.md

 # Python Installation (MacOS)

-The most recent Python version can be found [on the Python website](https://www.python.org/downloads/).
+Python can be found [on the Python website](https://www.python.org/downloads/).
-Download and install it.
+Download version 3.11 (don't pick a more recent version!) and install it.
 If need be, you can always look on [Youtube](https://youtu.be/36Uu4Gn_A3o?t=112) for extra help.

 ## Checking Your Python Installation